-- 1. The Router cannot automatically locate new USB drive.
-You have to click the Rescan button manually to display a list of volumes and information about them. - 2.
-The new settings will not take effect until you restart the service. - 3.
-To unplug the USB drive, click Eject Disk button first.
-Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - 4.
-Mounted volumes are subject to the 8-volume limit.
-So you cannot access more than 8 volumes on the USB storage device.
+- The Router can automatically locate new USB drive.
+But to display the information about your USB device, you need to click the Rescan button manually. - 2) The new settings will not take effect until you restart the service. - To unplug the USB drive, click Eject Disk button first.
+Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - Mounted volumes of each USB port are subject to the 8-volume limit.
+So you cannot access more than 8 volumes on the USB storage device. - 5) If you change the storage settings during the storage connection is established, then the changes will not take effect until the Router or the client is rebooted.

-4.8.2 FTP Server
+4.10.2 FTP Server

-Choose menu "USB Settings \rightarrow FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.
+Choose menu "USB Settings→FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.

-FTP Server Configuration
+FTP Ser ver Configuratio n

 Server Status: Started Stop

-Internet Access: 📀 Enable 🔿 Disable
+Internet Access: 💿 Enable 🔘 Disable

 Service Port: 21 (The default is 21, do not change unless necessary.)

 Internet Address: 0.0.0.0

 Public Address: 0.0.0.0

-Add New / Folder
+Add Nev w Folder

 Name Partition Folder Modify

-folder1 volume1 volume1/Learning Edit_Delete
+folder1 volume1 volume1/Learning Edit Delete

 Save

-Figure 4-36 FTP Server Configuration
+Figure 4-55 FTP Server Configuration

 - > Service Status Indicates the FTP Server's current status. - Internet Access Select enable to allow access of the FTP server from the Internet.
-Otherwise, select disable to only allow local network access. - Service Port - Enter the FTP Port number to use.
-The default is 21. - > Name - This folder's display name. - > Partition - The name of the partition is displayed. - > Folder The real full path of the specified folder.
+Otherwise, select disable to only allow local network access. - Service Port Enter the FTP Port number to use.
+The default is 21. - > Name - This folder's display name.

+- > Partition - The name of the partition is displayed - > Folder The real full path of the specified folder.